 Contact Eiman at email@example.com

-Doha Medani is a compassionate health advocate and community organizer who is deeply rooted in her identities as a Sudanese American Muslim woman.
+Doha Medani is a compassionate health advocate and budding digital organizer who is deeply rooted in her identities as a Sudanese American, Black Muslim woman.
 She holds a B.S. in Nutrition Science from NC State University.
-While at NC State, she interned at Alliance Medical Ministry, a non-profit health clinic in Southeast Raleigh.
-Additionally, her work as a student researcher spanned the majority of her college career and focused on the intersections of nutrition education, virtual-reality technology, food justice and implementation of federal school wellness policies.
-She has served as a trainer for the Youth Organizing Institute Freedom School for high school youth in her hometown, Greensboro, NC.
+She is an Ignite NC alum and a Re:Power Digital Organizing School graduate.
+Additionally, she has served as a political education trainer for the Youth Organizing Institute Freedom School for high school youth in her hometown, Greensboro, NC.

-Currently, she works for the Centers for Disease Control (CDC), leading community health planning, evaluation and guidance in coastal Virginia.
-Doha is committed to the work of personal empowerment, truth-telling, and black liberation within all that she does.
+Doha is committed to the work of critically engaging with our histories, building community, sharing stories, personal empowerment, and black liberation within all that she does.
 Her hobbies include building her personal library, supporting local

 Contact Doha at firstname.lastname@example.org